flatironinstitute/finufft/docs/opts.rst

 **maxbatchsize**:  in the case of multiple transforms per call (``ntr>1``, or the "many" interfaces), set the largest batch size of data vectors.
 Here ``0`` makes an automatic choice.
 If you are unhappy with this, then for small problems it should equal the number of threads, while for large problems it appears that ``1`` often better (since otherwise too much simultaneous RAM movement occurs).
 Some further work is needed to optimize this parameter.

+**spread_nthr_atomic**: if non-negative: for numbers of threads up to this value, an OMP critical block for ``add_wrapped_subgrid`` is used in spreading (type 1 transforms).
+Above this value, instead OMP atomic writes are used, which scale better for large thread numbers.
+If negative, the heuristic default in the spreader is used, set in ``src/spreadinterp.cpp:setup_spreader()``.

+**spread_max_sp_size**: if positive, overrides the maximum subproblem (chunking) size for multithreaded spreading (type 1 transforms).
+Otherwise the default in the spreader is used, set in ``src/spreadinterp.cpp:setup_spreader()``, which we believe is a decent heuristic for Intel i7 and xeon machines.